Thaman S: Early life

-Thaman was born as Ghantasala Sai Srinivas in Madras, Tamil Nadu into a Telugu-speaking family of musicians, who hail from Potepalem in Nellore district, Andhra Pradesh.
+Thaman was born as Ghantasala Sai Srinivas in a Telugu family of musicians in Nellore, Andhra Pradesh and grew up in Chennai.
 He is the grandson of veteran director and producer, Ghantasala Balaramayya.
 His father, Ghantasala Siva Kumar, was a drummer, who worked for seven hundred films, under music director K. Chakravarthy.
 His mother, Ghantasala Savitri, his sister, Yamini Ghantasala, and his aunt, B. Vasantha, are all playback singers.
 Sai Srinivas adopted the stage name Thaman and suffixed it with an S, the initial of his father's name Sivakumar.

+Thaman's father was his first teacher, who was also an accomplished drummer who worked with the likes of legendary percussionist Sivamani.
+Thaman entered Telugu cinema as a supporting drummer at the age of 11 when he accompanied his father for the background score for the film Bhairava Dweepam in 1994.
+He performed in 7000 stage shows all over the world before becoming a music director.
+He worked for 64 Indian music directors as a rhythm box player, keyboard programmer and drummer for 900 films before he became a film music director.
+His debut releases as a music director were Kick in Telugu and Sindhanai Sei in Tamil, both of which released in 2009.
+He made his acting debut with one of India's most celebrated directors Shankar's Boys (2003).

 Thaman studied at Boston School in Chennai.
-He joined a music team consisting of S. P. Balasubrahmanyam and G. Anand as a rhythm pads player when he was nine years old, and discontinued studies when he lost his father at the age of 13.
+He joined a music team consisting of S. P. Balasubrahmanyam and G. Anand as a rhythm pads player when he was nine years old, and discontinued studies at the age of 13 when his father died.
 He was compelled to make his hobby into a profession to overcome the crisis in his family.
 He then joined Raj–Koti and worked for three years on 60 films under their tutelage.
 He also worked with M. M. Keeravani for three years on 30 films.

 Thaman considers Mani Sharma to be his guru and spent eight years under his tutelage, while working on 94 films with him.
 On the whole he put in fourteen years of rhythm and keyboard programming with the veterans before branching out on his own.